Loading lesson…

 The big idea: a personal glossary turns research time into an investment.
 Every new term you define is a tool you keep forever.

-What is the core idea behind "Building a Glossary as You Research"?
+What is the main idea of "Building a Glossary as You Research"?

-Which best describes the scope of "Building a Glossary as You Research"?
+Which concept is most central to "Building a Glossary as You Research"?